nuclearkevin/nuclearkevin/README.md

 ### Past Projects

 - [CARIBOU](https://github.com/ksawatzky777/caribou): A multiphysics transport code for the environmental assessment of nuclear accidents.
-My contributions to CARIBOU are the beginnings of the atmospheric transport scheme, weather data formatting scripts and coupling of the trasport scheme to global climate data.
+My contributions to CARIBOU are the beginnings of the atmospheric transport scheme, weather data formatting scripts and coupling of the transport scheme to global climate data.

 <!--
 **ksawatzky777/ksawatzky777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.